JonLatane/jonline/deploys/generated_certs/README.md

 The easiest way to secure your Jonline distro is with Cert-Manager.
 There's also support for manually using your own certs, and using your own custom CA, though the latter is of course not useful for most use cases of Jonline 😁

 ## Use Cert-Manager (recommended)
-These instructions should at least get you a lazy wildcard setup for a domain managed by DigitalOcean.
+Jonline's `make`-powered cert generation setup is built on Cert-Manager.
+You'll need to install it on your cluster via Helm to use them.
+Its existing tooling is designed to generate a wildcard cert setup (i.e., for `*.my.domain.tld`) for a domain managed by DigitalOcean Kubernetes Services (DOKS).

+(This setup should be easy to extend to Google/Amazon/MS Kubernetes offerings, as the only provider-specific constructs are `PersistentVolumeClaim`s and `LoadBalancer`s.
+It's also worth noting that the wildcard is important but not necessary, if you'd like to setup certs yourself.
+However, Jonline features may eventually demand multiple subdomains, at which point you need wildcards or per-subdomain certs for access to them.)

 The following `make` commands should be run from inside this directory (`generated_certs`).

 ### Quick setup with Cert-Manager (DigitalOcean-specific for now)
 These steps are all based off of using [the `Makefile` in this directory](https://github.com/JonLatane/jonline/blob/main/generated_certs/Makefile).